obpy/obpy/src/doc/source/codingstandard.rst

 All conditional and loop constructs are followed by a blank line, unless the following code is only one logical line.
 If the following logical line is a conditional or loop construct as well, the construct is *not* followed by a blank line.

 Examples::

+   # Single loop with single logical line
-    for x in range(2, 11):
+   for x in range(0, 5):
-        #do something with x
+       print x

+   # Single loop with multiple logical lines
    for x in range(1, 11):

-        #two lines,
-        # so there is a blank line below the for loop declaration
+      x += 5
+      print x

+   # Nested loops with single logical lines
    for x in range(0, 5):
       for y in range(0, 5):
-            print 'Nested loops with one non-loop instruction should look like this!'
+         print 'Nested loops with one-loop instruction should look like this!'

+   # Nested loops with multiple logical lines
    for x in range(0, 5):
       for y in range(0, 5):

          print 'This is inside a nested loop with multiple' print 'logical lines, so there is a blank line' print 'between the last loop declaration, and' print 'the first non-loop line'

 Docstrings
 ------------------

 Methods
 --------

-Methods are named like_this.
+Methods are named `like_this`.

 Private methods begin with _.